No-fault divorce: 3 Months on – your questions answered

 I qualified as a Solicitor in October 2016 and previously worked at a firm in Plymouth before moving to Bath.
 I joined Goughs in January 2020 and was promoted to Associate in April 2021 then Senior Associate in April 2023.
 I am a member of the Family Law Panel and I am experienced in dealing with all areas of family law including disputes involving children, divorce, separation, finances, and cohabitation.

 I have frequently assisted clients with Non-Molestation Orders and Occupation Orders.
 I regularly attend court in relation to disputes involving children and domestic abuse issues to represent clients.
 These are areas that I have a particular interest in.
-I also have close links with domestic abuse organisations in the local area and am a member of The Family Law Panel’s Green Phone Scheme initiative.
+There has been a rise in cases involving coercive and controlling behaviour and I always ensure I handle these types of cases sensitively and with care.

 Related Content